 It is expected that the workplaces of our suppliers reflect the diversity of the areas in which they operate.
-To enhance diversity in the supply base, Mitchell / Ultra requires that all suppliers who qualify as Minority or Women owned businesses report this status to Mitchell / Ultra Corporate Purchasing.
+To enhance diversity in the supply base, Mitchell / Ultra requires that all suppliers who qualify as minority-owned, women-owned, veteran-owned, LGBTQ, small businesses & disability-owned businesses report this status to Mitchell / Ultra Corporate Purchasing.
 Mitchell / Ultra, where appropriate, will actively source from these suppliers.
 Diversity training is encouraged within all suppliers' organizations.